kalavai-net/kalavai-client/README.md

 For workers sharing resources with the pool:

-- A laptop, desktop or Virtual Machine (MacOS, Linux or Windows; ARM or x86)
+- A laptop, desktop or Virtual Machine.
+Full support: Linux and Windows; x86 architecture.
+Limited support: Mac and ARM architecture.
 - If self-hosting, workers should be on the same network as the seed node.
 Looking for over-the-internet connectivity?
 Check out our [managed seeds](https://platform.kalavai.net)
 - Docker engine installed (for [linux](https://docs.docker.com/engine/install/ubuntu/), [Windows and MacOS](https://docs.docker.com/desktop/)) with [privilege access](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities).

+### Compatibility matrix

+If your system is not currently supported, [open an issue](https://github.com/kalavai-net/kalavai-client/issues) and request it.
+We are expanding this list constantly.

 </details>